 En 1 abc.
-Composition and Literature.
+English: Reading, Writing, and Speaking.
 6 units (3-0-3); first, second, third terms.
-A study of literary documents illustrating Rationalism, Romanticism and the Modern Reaction with frequent analytical and critical papers assigned.
-Instructors: Allen, Bowerman, Clark, Eagleson, Mayhew, D. Smith, Stanton.
+A thorough review of the principles of composition; constant practice in writing and speaking; and an introduction to the critical reading of essays, biographies, short stories, novels, plays, poems.
+Instructors: Bowerman, Clark, Eagleson, Langston, Mayhew, Miller, D. Smith, Stanton.